BaibaLucas/Luxury-Cars/README.md

 ## About The project

-Novae is an example of a website created with a menu and an animated background
+Luxury-cars is an website cars-dealer created with a menu and an animated background

 ## Built With